jidongxiao/networksecurity/labs/icmp/README.md

 ### Background

+ICMP Redirects serve many performance benefits.
+Read [here](../../notes/icmp/icmp_redirect.md) for the benefits.

+But it can also be exploited in attacks, and that is known as the ICMP redirect attack.
 An ICMP redirect attack involves sending ICMP redirect messages to a victim machine.
 These messages instruct the victim to use a different gateway (the attacker's machine) for reaching a particular destination.

 ### Requirement